miguelt20/holbertonschool-higher_level_programming/README.md

 </table>

- In this repository you'll find exercises related with Python, SQL, JavaScript and NodeJS, developing a great understanding and skills of the languages.
+ In this repository you'll find exercises related with Python, SQL, JavaScript and NodeJS, developing a great understanding and skills of these programming languages.
 </div>